dwwatson1/School_District_Analysis/README.md

 ## Summary of the Analysis
 ### Overview
-By answering these key questions above, we found that there were very few changes in metrics after we ran the new analysis.
-The changes from the original to new analysis are listed below:
+By answering these key questions above, we found that there were a few minor changes in Thomas High School metrics after we ran the new analysis.
+Those differences from the original to new analysis are listed below.

+### Thomas High School Metrics Differences
 * **Average Math Score**
+  * 83.42 to 83.35 (lowered by 0.07)
 * **Average Reading Score**
+  * 83.85 to 83.90 (increased by 0.05)
 * **% Passing Math**
+  * 93.27% to 93.19% (lowered by 0.08%)
 * **% Passing Reading**
+  * 97.31% to 97.02 (lowered by 0.29%)
 * **% Overall Passing**
+  * 90.95% to 90.63% (lowered by 0.32%)